Neural Lyapunov and Optimal Control

-Approaches to learning optimal control derived policy and value functions have been explored in many different settings.
-Many seminal works exist within the context of offline settings, where off-the-shelf solvers are used to solve OC problems, and the generated data is then used for training.
-For example \cite{mordatch2015interactive}, applied this formulation to character control.
-The authors used second order nonlinear optimal control to generate state trajectories.
-A neural network was then used to train a policy that can generate these trajectories.
-The results show the network learns complex dynamic behaviour.
-However, the consequential constraints that are implicit within the trajectory optimisation problem such as inverse dynamics are not considered within the regression.
-Additionally, this process is extremely computationally expensive and requires compute clusters for solving multiple OC problems in parallel.
-There are other works within the offline setting that focus on the value function space. \cite{9981234} formulate a supervised approach that uses neural networks to learn to fit approximate cost-to-gos collected from trajectory optimisation.
+Approaches to learning OC policy and value functions have been previously explored.
+Many seminal works exist in offline settings, where off-the-shelf solvers are used to solve OC problems, and the generated data is then used for training.
+For example \cite{mordatch2015interactive} applied this formulation to character control.
+The authors used second-order nonlinear OC to generate state trajectories.
+A neural network was then used to train a policy that can generate these trajectories and perform complex dynamic behaviour.
+However, the implicit consequential constraints within the trajectory optimisation problem, such as inverse dynamics, are not considered within the regression.
+Additionally, this process is computationally expensive and requires compute clusters for solving multiple OC problems in parallel.
+Other works within the offline setting focus on the value function space. \cite{9981234} formulate a supervised approach that uses neural networks to learn to fit approximate cost-to-gos, collected from trajectory optimisation.
 The authors tackle the complex task of humanoid foothold selection.
-The aim of this approach is inspired by \cite{9361258} based the notion that informed terminal constraints and value functions can reduce planning horizons.
+This approach, inspired by \cite{9361258}, is based on the notion that informed terminal constraints and value functions can reduce planning horizons.
 However, due to the task complexity and the difficulty of the data generation process, the authors only consider two initial conditions.
-Additionally as they solve a supervised problem, implicit constraints such as Bellman back up are not typically considered in the regression.
-Over all offline approaches require extensive compute to collect relevant data in order to solve many optimal control problems.
-Additionally, the training process is mainly supervised which ignores the implicit dynamics of the generated data that is being learnt.
+Additionally, as they solve a supervised problem, implicit constraints such as Bellman backup are not typically considered in the regression.

 Work done by \cite{lutter2021value} addresses the problem of implicit constraints.
 They do so by approaching the problem from a value iteration perspective.
 In this case, the one-step HJB policy is used to rollout and compute cost-to-go data that is then fitted to the value function using Bellman backup loss.
 Authors of \cite{lowrey2018plan} also employ a very similar approach, however, the HJB policy is replaced with a trajectory optimiser.
 Both authors however, do not consider time parameterisation of the value function, even though the data is collected over a finite time.
 Overall, offline approaches are computationally intensive and primarily rely on supervised training methods that overlook the implicit dynamics of data being learnt.